-Financial Accounting Management Accounting (a) Provides general business information like P&L account, Balance Sheet Specific information relating to specific problems and decision making. (b) Information for owners and outside parties Information is for management for optimizing decisions. (c) Importance is on recording rather than control Emphasis is on control like using details of materials, labour, etc for standard costing, budgetary control. (d) Concerned with Internal transaction not involving payment or receipt (e) Only those transactions that can be measured in monetary terms are recorded.
-Other parameters like cost units, apportioning bases are also recorded. (f) Efficiency of resource utilization - men/materials or machine is not available (g) Stocks are valued at cost or market value, whichever is lower. • (h) · Records are maintained as per Companies Act only in certain cases, that too as per Cost Accounting requirements, but mainly to suit the management for efficiency and control.
+Financial Accounting Management Accounting Specific information relating to specific problems and decision making.

+(b) Information for owners and outside parties Information is for management for optimizing decisions.
+(C) Importance is on recording rather than control Emphasis is on control like using details of materials, labour, etc for standard costing, budgetary control. (d) Concerned with Internal transaction not involving payment or receipt (e) Only those transactions that can be measured in monetary terms are recorded. (f) Efficiency of resource utilization - men/materials or machine is not available Available for corrective action. (g) Stocks are valued at cost or market value, whichever is lower.
+Always valued at cost. (h) Records are maintained as per Companies Act and as per Income Tax Act.
+Records are maintained as per Companies Act only in certain cases, that too as per Cost Accounting requirements, but mainly to suit the management for efficiency and control.